christinebittle/varsity_mvp/README.md

 ## Features In Progress
-- Sport Create, Read, Update, Delete
-- Sport and Team Relationships
-- Support Create, Read, Update, Delete
+- Showing Support on Users View

 ## To Run This Project
 - Clone Codebase